wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 Span altering rules allow you to add, remove, or update span tags.

 {% include tip.html content="The span filtering rules and span altering rules apply to data coming from any supported source, including Jaeger and Zipkin." %}

+{% include important.html content="RED metrics data is not automatically updated when you update the span data using preprocessor rules.
+Therefore, make sure to update the RED metrics data using the same preprocessor rules."%}

 ### spanReplaceRegex